 While decisions about sentencing policy are definitely up to members of the General Assembly, judges have a unique perspective from which to view the operation and consequences of current sentencing policy and have an obligation to provide input on ways to improve the system.
-With that in mind, I have appointed several circuit judges to a committee that will be advising the Pew people.
-In fact, that group of circuit judges met with the Pew people on Wednesday.
+With that in mind, I have appointed several circuit judges to a committee that will be advising the Pew Foundation.
 Likewise, the willingness of members of the bar to speak out is particularly important when there are those who use political opportunism to allege that policy makers are "soft on crime" if they dare to consider alternatives to mandatory sentences or penalty enhancements.
 We simply cannot as a state continue to pour billions of dollars into the construction and operation of institutions to warehouse prisoners if - and I emphasize the "if" - there are less expensive and more successful alternatives which do not jeopardize public safety.
 I encourage your active participation in these discussions.
 We cannot afford to just do nothing.